pietroDeAngeli/FakeNews_detection_project/README.md

 ---

-## 🏁 Conclusion
+## Conclusion

 This project shows that automatic fake news detection is a tractable task using both shallow and deep NLP approaches.
-While MLPs offer higher accuracy, TF-IDF models provide transparency and interpretability — essential for high-stakes applications like journalism and public policy.
+While MLPs offer higher accuracy, TF-IDF models provide transparency and interpretability, essential for high-stakes applications like journalism and public policy.